 It might have been a while since you have dipped your toe into the dating scene.
 You may be a little daunted at the prospect.
 Dating is fluid and fast moving where the rules seem to change with the seasons.
 So, what do you need to bring to the party to make one half of a fabulous future couple?

 The basics of successful dating have not really changed much.
 First off, search smart.
 This is mainly mindset.
 Keep in shape, go out, go to an art exhibition, a wine tasting event or a member’s club on your own and talk to people.
 Then, if you’re OK with online, don’t photoshop your photos, be your natural self and write the truth.
 If online is a no no (which is what we recommend), then socialise with your single friends, go to networking events.

-To cut through the red tape of stress and wasted time, join a professional matchmaking agency and have a skilled matchmaker take you through the process of finding you the right partner.
+To cut through the red tape of stress and wasted time, join a professional matchmaking agency [/about-us] and have a skilled matchmaker take you through the process of finding you the right partner.
 Manage your expectations, be patient, keep an open mind, stay positive and you’re on the road to fulfilment.

 And if you’re nervous, put on a smile.
 Look around, no negative small talk, and don’t forget to breathe!